 eQuibbly uses streamlined rules and procedures to resolve contract disputes in the most efficient and effective way possible, taking the emotion out of the equation and salvaging otherwise profitable business relationships.

 Most other online services only offer arbitrators with an 'arbitration certificate'.
 Typically these certificates require only a handful of classroom instruction time and little else.
-These arbitrators do not have a law degree, nor any experience as an attorney, let alone experience as an official court Judge.
+Those arbitrators do not have a law degree, nor any experience as an attorney or a judge.

-Since the rules of evidence and procedures we use are quite informal, and since decisions are based on North American legal principles and what is equitable and just given the circumstances rather than the often complicated and technical laws of any one jurisdiction, the parties are in a much better position to represent themselves without having to involve attorneys.
+Since the Arbitration Rules and procedures eQuibbly uses are relatively informal, and since, unless otherwise agreed by the parties, the arbitrator's decision can be based on 'ex aequo et bono' - what is equitable and just given the circumstances - rather than the often complicated laws of any one jurisdiction, the parties are in a much better position to represent themselves without the need to hire an attorney to represent them.
 In court, the risk of falling victim to a technicality or an obscure law that is unique to that one jurisdiction resulting in a case being thrown out or compromised as a result, warrants the cost of hiring a lawyer who understands the quirks of those particular laws and procedures.